Professor Michael DeBow's COURSE LINKS

 Jeremy Bentham page (click here for the "Auto-Icon" -- why is there no webcam??)

-Bentham's ideas (see esp. the section on "Political Philosophy")
+Bentham's ideas (see esp. section 5 on "Political Philosophy")

 Great article on customary, common and statute law, from John Hasnas (PDF file)